floooh/floooh.github.io/_posts/2023-12-31-vscode-wasm-wasi.md

 assembler inside VSCode (maybe as a regular WASM blob which replaces the C stdlib IO calls with asynchronous functions with completion-callback, delegated to Javascript)

-- Currently, any binary-blob data that needs to be transferred from VSCode into the emulator needs to go through a base64-encoded string which is expensive, because transferring Uint8Array objects doesn't work when VSCode is running in the web (it's supposed to work, but the data is corrupted).
+- Currently, any binary-blob data that needs to be transferred from VSCode into the emulator needs to go through a base64-encoded string which is expensive to encode and decode.
+The reason for that hack is that transferring Uint8Array objects doesn't work when VSCode is running in the web (it's supposed to work, but the data gets corrupted).

 - Working directly on Github repositories in the VSCode web version doesn't work (weird virtual filesystem issues).